raynmetal/raynmetal.github.io/_posts/2025-10-26-learning-graphics-programming.markdown

 - The **control** layer is responsible for connecting the data model with objects defined on the engine.
 It uses signals to broadcast changes in the state of the game, and holds signal handlers for receiving game actions.

-- The **visual** layer is responsible for handling human inputs and communicating the current state of the gamehttps://www..
+- The **visual** layer is responsible for handling human inputs and communicating the current state of the game.

 ## A rough timeline